-In support of the University’s mission and the mission of the Division of Student Life, Judicial Affairs upholds standards of conduct to promote a civil community dedicated to the highest standards of honor and ethical conduct, and promotes a positive and safe living and learning environment for all members of the University community.
+In support of the University’s mission and the mission of the Division of Campus Life, Judicial Affairs upholds standards of conduct to promote a civil community dedicated to the highest standards of honor and ethical conduct, and promotes a positive and safe living and learning environment for all members of the University community.
 Through a system of fair and efficient due process, students are held accountable for their actions on campus, within the local community and beyond.

 With a student development focus, the University judicial system encourages students to assess their attitudes and behaviors as they relate to respect for self and others.
 Through educational, therapeutic and punitive sanctioning, students are supported in becoming positive contributing members of the University, local, and global communities.
 Leadership experiences are emphasized as students serve in various roles within the judicial system.